JamesTwisleton/MusicJournal/music-journal/README.md

 - [x] Spotify authentication with Firebase
 - [x] Saving data to Firebase
 - [x] Pulling data (including Spotify credentials) from Firebase
+- [x] Using a users Spotify credentials to glean data from Spotify
-- [x] Displaying recent tracks of a logged in user
+- [x] Displaying a users recent Spotify tracks
 - [ ] Ability to select a recent track and tag a location
 - [ ] Ability to see all tagged tracks on a map
 - [ ] ???